Some assignments, and most examination answers, will be required to be presented in the form of an essay.

 The last thing you should do before handing in your essay is to proofread it.
 It is often useful to let someone else read it and listen to their comments, as well as reading it through out loud to yourself.

 A final check for grammar and punctuation errors is always time well spent, since grading is influenced by the appropriate use of standard English.
+All students at UCB can set up a Grammarly Premium account free of charge.
+You are strongly recommended to set up an account in order to proofread your work.

 Your assignment feedback will inform you of the grading criteria applied.
 You have access to these to build in the appropriate features of strong work.